 You only need to complete the informed consent form once.
 It is not specific to provider and does not need to be completed for every appointment.
 We need one signed consent for each patient.

 NEW PATIENTS: Please complete the NEW PATIENT FORMS online and submit prior to your appointment (forms include the Telehealth Informed Consent).
 Read the Instructions for your Virtual Zoom Appointment.

 What if i want an in-person session instead?

-As this health crisis continues, teletherapy reamins the safest option and is our standard method of care.
+As this health crisis continues, virtual visits remain the safest option and is our standard method of care.

-However, now that the stay-at-home orders have been lifted in Ohio, providers may decide that, on a case by case basis for established patients, the benefits outweigh the risks and agree to see a patient in the office.
+Providers may decide for established patients, on a case by case basis, that the benefits outweigh the risks and agree to see a patient in the office.
+This is an exception and is not to be expected for most patients.
 You will need to have a discussion with your provider about what is most appropriate, given your situation.
 Please understand that this is a risk to both you AND your provider, as well as your families, and will only be approved for special situations where teletherapy is not feasible.

 If an in-person session is approved, you will need to complete an in-person consent form, acknowledging and accepting the risks involved.
 Additionally, you will need to follow our office safety protocols.
 If you cannot follow these protocols, you will need to revert to teletherapy.

 Note: You and your provider will both be required to wear masks that cover your nose and mouth the entire time you are in the building, including during the session.
 This may make it diffiuclt to discern facial expressions and may make it difficult to hear.
 A teletherapy appointment may be preferred to avoid these potential barriers.

 We have established the following protocols to provide care in the safest way possible.